ntphuc149/ViAG/README.md

 # ViAG - Vietnamese Answer Generation

-ViAG (Vietnamese Answer Generation) is a project for fine-tuning encoder-decoder models on Vietnamese question-answering tasks.
+ViAG (Vietnamese Answer Generation) is a project that fine-tunes encoder-decoder models on Vietnamese question-answering tasks.
 This project provides tools for training, evaluating, and deploying models that can generate answers to questions in Vietnamese.

 ## Features